Jaded-Encoding-Thaumaturgy/muxtools/README.md

 ## How do I use this?

-You might wanna check out the [wiki](https://github.com/Irrational-Encoding-Wizardry/vs-muxtools/wiki) in the [vs-muxtools](https://github.com/Irrational-Encoding-Wizardry/vs-muxtools) repo.
+You might wanna check out the [guide/wiki](https://muxtools.vodes.pw/).

 ## Installation